Trackwork Handbook

 3. Check to make sure track on adjoining modules is exactly aligned vertically (up and down).

 This is a final check to make after leveling modules, especially since it's all too common for track to rise up or fall off a bit at module ends.
 Use a straight edge held against the rail tops if it is safe to do so.
 I use a flat block of high quality ¾” birch plywood that is 1-1/2" wide and 5-1/2" long that is cut very cleanly on the ends with a fine bladed saw.
 Sliding this block gently back and forth along the track at a module joint will immediately indicate which track high or low relative to the other.
-I make adjustments in height until the sound made when sliding the block back and forth is either silent or sounds the same.
+I make adjustments in height until the sound made when sliding the block back and forth is either silent or sounds the same in each direction.

 4. Check to make sure that the rails of the track on adjoining modules are level.

 If the rails of the track at module ends aren't level, a twist at the bridge rails will occur.
-Oneway to check for this is to sight across the rail ends and the bridge rails after they are installed.
+One way to check for this is to sight across the rail ends and the bridge rails after they are installed.
 Another is to use a minature digital level.
 Because track at module ends occasionally drops off to one side or the other, a module endplate might have to be tilted one way or the other to compensate for any twist in the track at the module end.

 5. Clamp modules together tightly.